 Banner drops from overpasses, coordinated chants from apartment windows, and spontaneous marches lasting less than five minutes are increasingly common.
 This “swarm” tactic — decentralizing protest to evade targeting — borrows heavily from resistance strategies in Belarus, Hong Kong, and Egypt.

 Turkey’s long history of underground political organization provides another precedent.
-In the 1990s, when Kurdish political activism was brutally suppressed, a network of civil resistance cells formed across eastern Turkey.
+In the 1990s, as Turkish authorities brutally suppressed Kurdish political activism, civil resistance cells formed across eastern Turkey.
 These operated with strict compartmentalization, using cultural events, religious gatherings, and even weddings as cover for organizing.

 If the state treats protest like insurgency, it should not be surprised when it produces insurgents.